 In 1887 the Fort Worth Gazette referred to Houston as a correspondent.
 He was in town often.
 Temple and Fort Worth banker Otho S. Houston, who in 1897 would be reported as an eyewitness during Airship April, were first cousins.

-In fact, in 1891 Temple Houston moved to Fort Worth to practice law, staying at the Pickwick Hotel.
+In fact, in 1891 Temple Houston moved to Fort Worth to practice law, staying at the Pickwick Hotel (where Sundance Square is today).
 He was active in the local Democratic Party.
 This clip is from the 1892 city directory.